 We have three bells, the oldest is the treble, cast at the Whitechapel Bell foundry by William Chambers sometime between 1426 and 1456.
 It is one of the oldest working bells in the country.
 It carries the Latin inscription ‘John is my name’.
 The tenor was cast somewhere outside Canterbury and says ‘John Palmar Made Mee 1651 Joseph Glid Warden’.
 The ‘N’ in ‘Warden’ is cast back to front.
 The bass bell was cast by John Saunders of London some time in the 1550s.
-The bells were turned and re-hung in their original positions in cradles rather than in their original wheels by, and on the advice of, the Whitechapel foundry in about 1962 – so we have clocked up a bit more than 500 years as customers!
+The bells were turned and re-hung in their original positions in cradles rather than in their original wheels by the Whitechapel foundry in about 1962 – so we have clocked up a bit more than 500 years as customers!

 Some excitement was stirred up when, in 1586, ‘A greate part of our church wall fell down.’
 We do not know which bit this was, but the heavy buttressing at the North-west corner could indicate structural problems.
 Whether the buttresses date from then, or from earlier in that century is unknown.

-There is a late 15th Century ‘scientific’ sundial carved into the stonework on the South-east corner of the porch, and two circular mass sundials on the North-west corner of the main building, each having 24 divisions.
+There is a late fifteenth century ‘scientific’ sundial carved into the stonework on the South-east corner of the porch, and two circular mass sundials on the North-west corner of the main building, each having 24 divisions.